darkmatter08/cool_ml_cv/readme.md

 - Applications of PCA/SVD
 - Naive Bayes from scratch for MNIST
 - HOG Features from scratch
+- KNN on a synethtic dataset and the Iris dataset
+- K-means on the Iris dataset
 - (WIP) Decision Trees on titanic dataset.

 Todo: